 The symptoms of heart failure can be related to the pooling of fluid in the body or can be secondary to decreased blood flow to the body.
 Some people with heart failure don't experience symptoms, but here are some of the more common signs:

 Shortness of breath with exercise or difficulty breathing at rest or when lying down

-B-type natriuretic peptide (BNP) blood test.
-BNP is a substance secreted from the heart in response to changes in pressure that occur when heart failure develops and worsens.
-The level of BNP in the blood increases when heart failure symptoms worsen, and decreases when the heart failure condition is stable.
-The BNP level in a person with heart failure -- even someone whose condition is stable -- may be higher than in a person with normal heart function.
+B-type natriuretic peptide (BNP) blood test: BNP is a substance your body makes when heart failure develops.
+The level of BNP in the blood goes up when heart failure symptoms worsen, and goes down when the heart failure is stable.
+The BNP level in a person with heart failure -- even someone whose condition is stable -- may be higher than in a person with a healthy heart.

-Chest X-ray.
-Chest X-ray shows the size of your heart and whether there is fluid build-up around the heart and lungs.
+Chest X-ray: This shows the size of your heart.
+It also lets your doctor know if fluid is built up around the heart and lungs.

 Echocardiogram.
-This test (often called an "echo") shows a graphic outline of the heart's movement.
+This test, often called an "echo," shows your heart's movement.
 During an echo, a wand is placed on the surface of your chest.
-This wand sends ultrasound waves that provide pictures of the heart's valves and chambers so the pumping action of the heart can be studied.
-Echo is often combined with Doppler ultrasound and color Doppler to evaluate blood flow across the heart's valves.
+This wand sends ultrasound waves that show pictures of the heart's valves and chambers.
+Those pictures allow your doctor to look at the pumping action of your heart.
+Echo is often combined with tests called Doppler ultrasound and color Doppler to check blood flow across the heart's valves.

 Ejection fraction (EF).
-A normal EF is generally between 55% and 75%, which means that over half of the blood volume is pumped out of the heart with each beat.
-Heart failure may occur as the result of a low EF (called systolic heart failure), or from another cause, such as a valve disorder or from diastolic dysfunction.
+A normal EF is between 55% and 75%, which means that over half of the blood volume is pumped out of the heart with each beat.
+Heart failure may happen because of a low EF (your doctor may call it systolic heart failure), or from another cause, like valve disorder or from diastolic dysfunction (the heart’s inability to relax).
 People with diastolic dysfunction can have a normal EF.